Ali-Nasrolahi/avrlib/README.md

-# avrlib
+# AVR Library

-Bare metal AVR Library
+Personal AVR library include HAL and other utilities.